Alexa Dellanos Practically Busts Out Of A Cut-Out Sports Bra With An Unusual Design

 Instagram model Alexa Dellanos took to her social media page on Sunday afternoon with a pair of snaps that enamored her 2.4 million followers.
 The busty beauty wore a sporty, skintight ensemble that exposed an enticing amount of bare skin, and teased in the caption that, although she was dressed to impress, she wasn't planning on going out.

-Alexa wore a three-piece outfit featuring a combination of pale pink, waffled fabric and a finely-pinstripped knit material in light shades of orange.
+Alexa wore a three-piece outfit featuring a combination of pale pink, waffled fabric and a finely-pinstriped knit material in light shades of orange.

 Her tiny, ultra-revealing sports bra made her rounded breasts the unavoidable focus of the images, followed by the tantalizing swell of her hips in comparison to her slender waist.
-Alexa’s chest was barely contained by the garment, which was designed with huge cut-outs and two strips of fabric that criss-crossed over and then beneath each breast, covering just the most necessary bits.
+Alexa's chest was barely contained by the garment, which was designed with huge cut-outs and two strips of fabric that criss-crossed over and then beneath each breast, covering only the most necessary bits.

 She topped the bra with a matching jacket lined with a textured orange material.
 It had extra-long sleeves and a cropped hem that left many inches of her toned abdominal muscles on display.
 Her leggings had a high waistband that encircled her midsection just below her navel and continued the same blend of patterns and textures.